Sustainability

 Shipping method is Royal Mail.

-Crystal Pouch
+Crystal Pouches

 A reusable little fabric pouch bag has one paper tag - meant to keep it to get instructions on how to care for it - and a clear tag - meant to explain how the pouch was created, with tissue paper filling the pouch.